It means that I was under the weather. Yeah…I got the saying (and likely the cooties) at the office.

 In a heavy bottom pot over medium-low heat, slowly sauté the bacon until it becomes crispy and the fat has rendered down—about 5 minutes.
 Use a slotted spoon and transfer the bacon bits to a plate covered with paper towels.
 Reserve two tablespoons of bacon drippings in the pan and discard the rest.
 Sauté the onions over medium heat in the bacon drippings until translucent.
 Add the garlic, red pepper flakes, thyme leaves, rice and stir quickly until the rice is well coated and opaque—about 1 minute.
 Stir in the wine and cook until the liquid is nearly all evaporated.

-Stir in Parmesan until the cheese has melted.
-Check for seasonings and adjust with the kosher salt and pepper as needed.
-Spoon the risotto into dishes and top each with the crispy bacon.
-Grate additional Parmesan cheese on top and sprinkle parsley over each dish.
+Spoon the risotto into dishes and top each with the reserved crispy bacon.
+Grate additional Parmesan cheese over each dish.
+Top each with a fried egg and sprinkle parsley over each dish.
 Serve immediately.